anna-werner/Woo-USP/readme.txt

 2. Single Product Page USPs

 == Changelog ==

+= 2.0 =
+* adds the shortcode [woousp] to display the USP table anywhere
+* tested with Gutenberg shortcode block

 = 1.1 =
 * adds 3 additional Icon Fonts to choose from: Dashicons, Font Awesom Icons, Linecons and Linearicons